HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART1.md

 - If we use ‘&’ means that we will execute this function into the parent scope instead in the isolate scope. ‘=’ means we are expecting an object.
 The ‘@’ sign indicates that we are going expect a string to be passed in, so we pass a string or an expression using evaluation {{}} operator.

-- Understanding Transclution – it typically refers to taking a portion of a document and embedding it inside a document.
+- Understanding Transclusion – it typically refers to taking a portion of a document and embedding it inside a document.
 In angular we take an HTML and embedded it inside a directive.

-- If we have some HTML content side a directive like below angular will not show it because it is replacing the <collapsible> tag with the HTML inside the template, so we need to use transude to true and in template need to specify where it needs to be shown
+- If we have some HTML content side a directive like below angular will not show it because it is replacing the `<collapsible>` tag with the HTML inside the template, so we need to use transude to true and in template need to specify where it needs to be shown

 - Using compile function – it is used to manipulate the DOM prior the link function executing.
 Angular team choose to break out the compile and link function due to performance reason because in compile angular need to traverse the whole DOM to find the directive that need to be processed.
 When we use the compile function scope will not be available to us as it is mainly used for DOM manipulation not finding the scope or adding watches.